Twitter drops 9 percent after report that Google won't bid

-SAN FRANCISCO Shares of Twitter slumped 9 percent late on Wednesday after Recode reported that Google, owned by Alphabet, would not move forward with a bid to acquire the social network.
+SAN FRANCISCO Shares of Twitter (TWTR.N) slumped 9 percent late on Wednesday after Recode reported that Google, owned by Alphabet (GOOGL.O), would not move forward with a bid to acquire the social network.

-Salesforce.com Inc is in the running, while Alphabet and Walt Disney Co have also contemplated bids, the people told Reuters.
+Salesforce.com Inc (CRM.N) is in the running, while Alphabet and Walt Disney Co (DIS.N) have also contemplated bids, the people told Reuters.

 Twitter's stock was last down 9.21 percent in after-hours trade at $22.58.